timvisee/timvisee.com/content/blog/2019-10-27_stealing-private-keys-from-secure-file-sharing-service/index.md

 profit, oh yes!

 For this, I started an attempt on making [POST][http-methods] requests with the private key data to a remote domain I own.
-Here I hit the first a first road-block.
+Here I hit the first roadblock.
 The name field only allows input up to 255 characters.
 Native JavaScript is quite verbose with making a request, so some serious [golfing][codegolf] would be required.

 Soon I found out [jQuery][jquery] was included in the application, which allows making super simple and short [Ajax][ajax] requests.
 Brilliant!